jdquerales/MilestoneProject_4/README.md

 11. Store reviews submission for authenticated users.
 12. CRUD (Create, Read, Update, Delete) operations.
 13. Bootstrap toast for success/info/error messages, so that users are informed of what is going on at any time.
-14. Add/remove products to/from wishlist for autehnticated users.
+14. Add/remove products to/from wishlist for authenticated users.

 ### Features Left to Implement